Micronesians: Languages

 Fifteen distinct languages are spoken by the Micronesians.
 The largest group of languages spoken by the Micronesians are the Micronesian languages.
 They belong to the family of Oceanic languages, part of the Austronesian language group.
 They descended from the Proto-Oceanic language, which in turn descended via Proto-Malayo-Polynesian from Proto-Austronesian.
 The languages in the Micronesian family are Marshallese, Gilbertese, Kosraean, Nauruan, as well as a large sub-family called the Chuukic–Pohnpeic languages containing 11 languages.
 The Yapese language is a separate branch of the Oceanic languages, outside of the Micronesian branch.

 Two Malayo-Polynesian languages are spoken that do not belong to the Oceanic languages: Chamorro in the Mariana Islands and Palauan in Palau.

 Micronesian navigation

 Micronesian navigational chart, these were used by Micronesians to navigate through wind and water currents.

-Micronesian navigation techniques are those navigation skills used for thousands of years by the navigators who voyaged between the islands of Micronesia in the open Pacific Ocean.
-These voyagers used wayfinding techniques such as the navigation by the stars, and observations of birds, ocean swells, and wind patterns, and relied on a large body of knowledge from oral tradition.
+For thousands of years, Micronesian navigators voyaging between the islands of Micronesia in the open Pacific Ocean used wayfinding techniques such as observation of the stars, birds, ocean swells, and wind patterns, and relied on a large body of knowledge from oral tradition.
 Weriyeng is one of the last two schools of traditional navigation found in the central Caroline Islands in Micronesia, the other being Fanur.